 The Yamaha XJ6 Diversion is a superb machine, is more rounded than the Yamaha FZ6 Fazer, comfy, practical and fun too, but it doesn’t really bring anything new to the party; it’s simply Yamaha’s version of a Honda CBF600 or Suzuki GSX650F or Bandit.
-The current king of this class is the Kawasaki ER-6F or Versys.
-The Yamaha is physically bigger so would suit taller riders and it’s more powerful too, but those Kawasakis are just that little funkier, punchier and don’t take themselves too seriously, which we love.
+The Diversion may not be as fashionable as some newer models, nor have their electronic gizmos, but as an affordable, real world all-rounder it's hard to beat and great value.
 Find a Yamaha XJ6 Diversion for sale

 Insurance group: 12 of 17 – compare motorcycle insurance quotes now.

 It’s not overloaded with toys, but for the price, the Yamaha XJ6 Diversion comes with a decent level of equipment.
 It has a centre-stand as standard, a neat trick with the underslung exhaust where it is, a multi-function LCD dash and preload adjustment for the rear shock.
-Handlebars are adjustable back and forward by 20mm and Yamaha offer an ABS version for an extra £300.
+Handlebars are adjustable back and forward by 20mm and there's an ABS version, too.
 Accessories from the official Yamaha catalogue include crash bobbins, a backrest, panniers and top box, an engine guard, tank pad, tank bag and rack.
-Compare and buy products for the Yamaha XJ6 Diversion in the MCN Shop.